spider-zone/.github/README.md

-# .github
+# Spider Zone is deprecated
-To tell people to move to the new Aclevo GitHub
+Please move to our new GitHub at https://github.com/Aclevo.

+👋 See you there!